bappygolder/oTask/README.md

   5. Subscribe to the issue to see any future updates.
 	6. Start working on the feature brunch until you get things working.
   7. Once everything is working perfectly within your **forked version** of the code send a final pull request to us.
+	8. Wait till one of us can get back to you.
+We'll review the code with you before merging.

 Don't forget to ask if you need any help.
 Thank you in advance and happy coading :+1: